Skip to navigation Skip to content

 This TikTok trend encourages people to submerge their rugs in mild soapy water.

+Nancy says: “A full bath uses up to 80 litres of water, so reusing the water in your relaxing bath is a great way to save.
 Simply place your rug in the lukewarm bathwater, add a few caps of some mild laundry detergent and leave to soak for 4 hours.
 It isn’t necessary to fill the tub up again to rinse the rug, simply drain the water and then squeeze the rug before leaving to dry.”

 7. Place a Bucket Behind You in the Shower to Collect Water for Cleaning